DrewRay/esri-map/README.md

 This project is built using:

 * AngularJS
+* jquery
 * ArcGIS

 ### SETUP

-This project is dependent on AngularJS and ArcGIS.
+This project is dependent on AngularJS, jquery, and ArcGIS.
 Add the following to your header:

 ```
 <link rel="stylesheet" href="https://js.arcgis.com/3.16/esri/css/esri.css">